Markets

 0.0 pp

-According to GlobalData estimates, between 2025 and 2028, international departures by Swiss tourists abroad are expected to grow at a CAGR of 3.7%, to reach a total of 31.3 million departures in 2028.
-Spending by Swiss tourists abroad is expected to increase at a CAGR of 7.7% over the same period.
+IMF data indicate that Switzerland’s economy grew by 0.9% in 2024, due to the current unfavorable international economic climate, conflicts in Ukraine and the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+For 2025 and 2026, growth is projected to be around 1.3% and 1.1%, respectively.
+According to GlobalData estimates, between 2026 and 2029, international departures by Swiss tourists are expected to grow at a CAGR of 3.7%, reaching a total of 31.2 million departures in 2029.
+Spending by Swiss tourists abroad is expected to increase at a CAGR of 7.5% over the same period.